cedporter/dckpiandpodb/readme.md

 ----------
 Conclusion
 ----------
-As seen in figure three, there is a slight negative trend present in the relationship between money spent and performance metric achievement.
+As seen in Figure three, there is a slight negative trend present in the relationship between money spent and performance metric achievement.
 However, with such wide variations, it is likely that this trend is not significant.
+This work represents just a first, cursory exploration into the combined datasets including in the SQL file in this repo.
 Further analysis across more of the data available is certainly warranted to explore possible trends.

 ----------
 References